AspireMint/worldedit_addon/README.md

 # worldedit_addon

+This mod will override worldedit.rotate function.
-With this mod you will be able to rotate stairs, slabs, torches.
+You will be able to rotate stairs and other nodes :-) Use it same way as worldedit:
+//rotate <axis> <angle>